 6. Wooden Egg Shakers

-egg shakers
+easter wooden egg shakers

 I love involving my toddlers in the kitchen when I can, and cookie cut-outs are definitely a fan favorite!
+It’s also great for Montessori parents as it covers practical life and independence.

-Put some Easter-themed cookie cutters in your Easter basket along with a promise to make some sugar cookies with your little ones.
+Put some Easter-themed cookie cutters in your Montessori Easter basket along with a promise to make some sugar cookies with your little ones.

 Easter cookie cutters